Saad-Mufti/website/content/projects.md

 ## Using Reinforcement Learning (RL) to help students concentrate in classrooms
-![object recognition in a large crowd](/img/cluster-labelling.png) For our CS 539 (Machine Learning) final project, a PhD student and I designed a reinforcement learning agent to help [Read More](/classroom-rl.html)
+![object recognition in a large crowd](/img/cluster-labelling.png) For our CS 539 (Machine Learning) final project, a PhD student and I designed a reinforcement learning agent to help students focus in classrooms.
+[Read More](/classroom-rl.html)

 ## Developing a youth-focused chatbot app to target mental health challenges